ckb-next/ckb-next/.github/ISSUE_TEMPLATE/feature_request.md

 > "2.
 No"</br>
 > "2.
 Maybe?"

-3. **If you want change an existing feature, what does it do now?**
+3. **What does it do now if you want to change an existing feature?**
-> "4.
-To change the brightness for the K95 you have a dropdown with 4 options." </br>
+> "3.
+To change the brightness for the K95, you have a dropdown with four options." </br>
-> "4.
-I want a to suggest a new feature."
+> "3.
+I want to suggest a new feature."

-4.**What new thing should happen?**
+4. **What new thing should happen?**
 > "4.
 Can we get a slider instead?"

 ## --- Delete everything above before you submit. ---